Ayoush/commit-history-modifier/README.md

 # CommIT-HistORy-MoDIFIEr
-TEStinG Some Sub PROceSs foR ModIFyiNG cOMmIt HIsTORY
+TESting Some Sub PROceSs foR ModIFyiNG cOMmIt HIsTORY